gituzalem/SimpleMemoryAllocator/README.md

   - source files and Makefile cosmetic changes
   - restructured build dir
   - you can now also build a dynamic library with Makefile
+  - added a more intuitive constructor for PoolAllocator
+  - provided documentation for IAllocator, PoolAllocator classes and MemoryUtils namespace and functions

 v0.2
   - changed general allocate/deallocate interface functions from free functions to IAllocator member functions